6peterlu/coherence-chat/README.md

 Before pushing to prod, test with gunicorn locally: `NOALERTS=1 gunicorn -b 0.0.0.0:5000 bot:app --workers 1`

+Build the frontend into prod mode with `yarn build` inside the `web/` directory.

 Then you can safely push to prod.

 ## alembic usage